KenPainter/GenLogic/README.md

 encouraged nor discouraged.
 The author uses Claude Code.

-The directory [ai-docs](./ai-docs/) contains the substantive context for people and AI assistants wishing to hack genlogic.
+The directory [ai-docs](./ai-docs/) contains the substantive context for people and AI assistants wishing to hack GenLogic.

 The [claude skills directory](./.claude/skills) directory contains skills that the author finds useful for keeping the AI assistant